CompuTec/processforce-docs/current/user-guide/item-details/overview.md

 - Administration → Setup → Inventory → Batch Template Definition
 - Administration → Setup → Inventory → Serial Template Definition

-This form allows the user to choose a batch or serial template for an item <!-- TODO: Add Link -->.
+This form allows the user to choose [a batch or serial template for an item](/docs/processforce/user-guide/item-details/batch-serial-template-definition/).
 Users can select a template from the list or inherit it from the Item Group.

-The user can also define the expiry date or consume by date (or inherit from the item group) <!-- TODO: Add Link -->.
+The user can also define the [expiry date or consume by date (or inherit from the item group)](/docs/processforce/user-guide/inventory/batch-control/batch-control-settings/extended-batch-expiry-evaluation/).
 If a user establishes an expiry date or consume-by date, it can specify the number of days prior warning.
 This initial warning data is used within an Alert query to notify those batches arriving at their expiry date.

 When creating a batch record, the expiry date is auto-calculated based on the shelf life interval.